 Find your fit by using the size charts for bras, tops, and underwear.
 International size conversion charts are available down below.

-Check out our visual size guide for another point of reference.
+*Check out our visual size guide (see on real women) for another point of reference.

 Max Support vs. Eco Jersey

-The Max Support style runs more snug than the Eco Jersey.
-Max Support is a nylon-spandex knit based on a tighter weave whereas the Eco Jersey is a lighter weight polyester-spandex knit.
+The Max Support style runs more snug, tighter than the Eco Jersey.
+Max Support is a nylon-spandex fabric based on a double knit weave whereas the Eco Jersey is a lighter weight polyester-spandex knit.